iconindicators/appindicators/README.md

 The `.whl` will be installed into a virtual environment at `$HOME/.local/venv_indicators`.
 Additional indicators may be appended.

-Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` page listed in the *Introduction* above.
+Various operating system packages will likely need to be installed; refer to the installation instructions at the indicator's `PyPI` page listed in the introduction above.

-## Run an Indicator
+## Run an Installed Indicator

 To run an indicator, open the applications menu (via the `Super` key) and select the indicator.
 If this is the first time the indicator has been installed, you may have to log out/in for the indicator icon to appear in the list of applications.